Prepress proofing: Soft proof

 Soft proof describes the simulation of the print result on a monitor.
 This is the cheapest solution for proofing since no additional equipment, except a monitor, is needed.

 Usually soft proof is done in software applications in combination with color management systems.
 The monitor used for soft proofing must be calibrated, so that the image on the screen looks like the image on the paper.
 The major problem is the difference of color spaces (RGB in monitor and CMYK in print), and this is solved by using ICC profiles for input and output devices.
 Moreover, colors on a monitor depend not only on its properties, but also on lighting conditions in a room where the image is viewed.
 Usually, lighting is standardized and is close to a daylight (D50 or D65).

 Soft proofing can be used an unlimited number of times, and is most useful when editing images and designing layout, but is normally not used as a contract proof.

 The use of soft proofs in low end printing has become prevalent in recent years allowing for a time and cost savings where color management is not crucial.
+A PDF soft proof is commonly used for preliminary layout verification.